Online Sampling and Decision Making with Low Entropy: Lower bounds for the -secretary problem

 Consider first the case when $m\ge k$.
 We prove that $\ell \ge 1/\epsilon$.
 Consider a different strategy of the adversary: it processes elements $i\in W$ one by one, and selects $\epsilon \cdot k$ neighbors of element $i$ that has not been selected before to set $K$.
 This is continued until set $K$ has $k$ elements or all elements in $W$ has been considered.
 Note that if during the above construction the current set $K$ has at most $k(1-\epsilon)$ elements, the adversary can find $\epsilon \cdot k$ neighbors of the currently considered $i\in W$ that are different from elements in $K$ and thus can be added to $K$, by assumption $m\ge k$.
 If the construction stops because $K$ has $k$ elements, it means that $\ell\ge 1/\epsilon$, because $1/\epsilon$ elements in $W$ have had to be processed in the construction.
 If the construction stops because all the elements in $W$ have been processed but $K$ is of size smaller than $k$, it means that $|W|=\ell<1/\epsilon$; however, if we top up the set $K$ by arbitrary elements in $V$ so that the resulting $K$ is of size $k$, no matter what permutation is selected the algorithm misses at least $\epsilon \cdot k$ elements in $K$, and thus its value is smaller by factor less than $(1-\epsilon)$ from the optimum. and we get a contradiction.
 Thus, we proved $\ell \ge 1/\epsilon$, and thus the entropy needed is at least $\log 1/\epsilon$, which for optimal algorithms with $\epsilon=\Theta(k^{-1/2})$ gives entropy $\Theta(\log k)$.

 Consider now the complementary case when $m<k$.
 The following has to hold: $\ell\cdot (m+k)\ge n$.
-This is because in the opposite case the adversary could allocate value $1$ to an element which does not occur in the first $m+k$ positions of any of the $\ell$ permutations, and value $\frac{1-\epsilon}{k}$ to all other elements -- in such scenario, the algorithm would pick the first $k$ elements after the time threshold position $m$ (as it sees, and thus chooses, the same value all this time -- it follows straight from the definition of wait-and-pick thresholds), for any of the $\ell$ permutations, obtaining the total value of $1-\epsilon$, while the optimum is clearly $1+(k-1)\cdot\frac{1-\epsilon}{k}>1$ contradicting the approximation ratio $1-\epsilon$ of the algorithm.
+This is because in the opposite case the adversary could allocate value $1$ to an element which does not occur in the first $m+k$ positions of any of the $\ell$ permutations, and value $\frac{1-\epsilon}{k}$ to all other elements -- in such scenario, the algorithm would pick the first $k$ elements after the checkpoint position $m$ (as it sees, and thus chooses, the same value all this time -- it follows straight from the definition of wait-and-pick checkpoint), for any of the $\ell$ permutations, obtaining the total value of $1-\epsilon$, while the optimum is clearly $1+(k-1)\cdot\frac{1-\epsilon}{k}>1$ contradicting the competitive ratio $1-\epsilon$ of the algorithm.
 It follows from the equation $\ell\cdot (m+k)\ge n$ that $\ell \ge \frac{n}{m+k} > \frac{n}{2k}$, and thus the entropy is $\Omega(\log\frac{n}{2k})$.

 To summarize both cases, the entropy is $\Omega(\min\{\log 1/\epsilon,\log \frac{n}{2k}\})$. \ignore{ \dk{Ponizsze na razie sie nie stosuje} Assume, for the sake of contradiction, that for any constant $\eta>0$, $\ell=o(k^\eta)$ and $\epsilon=\Theta(k^{-\eta})$.
 By a pigeonhole principle, there is a set of elements $K\subseteq V$ such that $|K|=k$ and an average degree of an element in $K$ is at least $d$.
 Then, by the uniformity of distribution assumption, we have that ??? and consequently, each permutation must have at most $\epsilon \cdot k$ elements in from $K$ on their left hand side (considering adversary who allocates the same value to all elements in $K$ and arbitrary small value to others), thus in total the number of occurrences of elements from $K$ on left hand sides on the considered $\ell$ permutations is at most $\epsilon \cdot k \cdot \ell$.
 On the other hand, the sum of degrees of elements in $k$ is at least $k\cdot d \ge k\cdot \frac{\ell \cdot m}{n}$.
 They together imply $\epsilon \ge \frac{m}{n}$, and consequently, $m\le n\epsilon$.